enivek/programmingexercises/050-Loops.md

 * Calculate the natural log.
 [Repl](https://repl.it/@KevinEwig/CalculateNaturalLog)
 * Calculate the sum of fractions.
 [Repl](https://repl.it/@KevinEwig/CalculateSumOfFractions)
 * Check if a string is a palindrome.
 [Repl](https://repl.it/@KevinEwig/CheckIfPalindromeEasy)
+* Accept a string and return a new string with the cases swapped.
+[Repl](https://repl.it/@KevinEwig/SwapStringCase)

 **Harder Questions**
 * Write a function that returns the nth fibonacci number.
 [Repl](https://repl.it/@KevinEwig/CalculateFibonacci)